welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

 Ceramic evidence points to an occupation of Pomona during the Late Pre-Classic (300 BCE-250 CE) though no structures have been identified so far.
 Most of the structures at the site date to its heyday, 600-800 CE.
-No clear timeframe has been established for the abandonment of the site, though it is speculated that the site experienced the same decline through endemic warfare as that seen in the Peten during the mid-9th century.
+No clear time frame has been established for the abandonment of the site, though it is speculated that the site experienced the same decline through endemic warfare as that seen in the Peten during the mid-9th century.

 The Pomona kingdom held a strategic position with regards to trade routes between the Usumacinta River and the coastal plains, and was composed of several secondary settlements including Panhale, Boca del Cerro, and Chinikiha.
 It was in a constant struggle to maintain its independence between the competing kingdoms of Palenque and Piedras Negras.